geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 So that's the only part which is missing.

 ##### **Geohot** [[00:19:30](https://www.youtube.com/watch?v=sc6cckdAXy8&t=1170)]
 The issues, almost all the issues in RDNA 3 were caused by the thing that was trying to, like, the CSWR, like the contact wave state restore stuff.
-I wonder if it's possible that this...
+I wonder if it's possible that this..
 Crash is coming from something like that.
 Like, do we have any of that sort of stuff enabled?

 ##### **Geohot** [[00:19:51](https://www.youtube.com/watch?v=sc6cckdAXy8&t=1191)]
 I believe we do.